netguru/capistrano-docker/README.md

-    set :docker_copy_data - docker does not allow us to use symlinks so this is just a substitute for linked_files (and linked_dirs), however instead of linking it simply copy the contents, so these will be visible inside image set :docker_cpu_quota - specify the value for --cpu-quota option when running containers (does not work with docker-compose) set :docker_apparmor_profile - run docker containers with specified apparmor profile
+    set :docker_copy_data - docker does not allow us to use symlinks so this is just a substitute for linked_files (and linked_dirs), however instead of linking it simply copy the contents, so these will be visible inside image set :docker_cpu_quota - specify the value for --cpu-quota option when running containers (does not work with docker-compose) set :docker_apparmor_profile - run docker containers with specified apparmor profile set :docker_clean_before_run - stops and removes existing containers before running a new one (useful when running containers with -p option), defaults to false

     set :docker_compose - should we use docker-compose strategy instead (note - all above options are obsolete using this option), using docker-compose requires you to have docker-compose.yml file in your root directory, defaults to false set :docker_compose_project_name - prefix for the container names, defaults to nil, so it defaults to the directory name the project is at